-A powerhouse of nutritional goodness, kale is a rich source of vitamin A, C and K and an excellent fibre and calcium addition to your diet.
+Kale is a rich source of vitamin A, C, K and an excellent fibre and calcium addition to your diet.

 From chips, salads, soups, smoothies and dips, kale is a versatile cruciferous veggie that you should make the most of throughout winter and spring.
 Here is the low down on kale and a few ways to enjoy it.

 There are a few different varieties but the most common in your markets will be curly kale and a smoother, longer-leaf alternative.
 Curly kale is best in dishes where the kale is slightly wilted or cooked, whereas the smoother Tuscan kale or ‘dinosaur’ kale is a little more tender and can be delicious raw through salads as well as a traditional Italian minestrone.

 Kale can be gritty if it’s not properly washed.
 Give it a few good rinses and drain well or run through a salad spinner.
 You may want to remove the thick centre stalk on some of the larger leaves, particularly if you’re serving it raw, as they can get very chewy.
 Slicing kale into ribbon shapes works nicely through salads and soups or just tear it up into pieces.

 Curly kale works well for this dish.
 Preheat your oven to around 180 degrees C. Wash and dry kale, removing the large centre stalks and tear into pieces.
 Ensure your kale is completely dry to avoid soggy chips.
 Drizzle with olive oil, dust with some sea salt and massage through the leaves.
 Lay kale pieces out on a lined baking tray, making sure pieces aren’t overlapping and pop into the oven for around 10 minutes.
 Keep an eye on them for your first bake as they can go from cooked to burnt fast!
 Enjoy.

 2. Crunchy kale salad